lingelizabeth/roommates/README.md

    * Leads to join group
 * Profile
    * Recycler View representing each roommate group
-       * Clicking each one leads to roommatet home which has the above 5 tabs
+       * Clicking each one leads to roommate home which has the above 5 tabs
 * Roommate Home
    * Navigate to using bottom tabs
 * Calendar